Tovix/E-commerceCustomerBehaviorAnalysis/readme.md

    - How do product associations differ across customer segments identified in the clustering analysis?
    - What temporal patterns exist in product associations (morning vs evening purchases)?

-3. **Business Impact Assessment**
-   - What is the potential revenue impact of implementing cross-selling recommendations based on discovered associations?
-   - Which product categories would benefit most from bundle pricing strategies?
-   - How can we measure the effectiveness of association rule-based recommendations?

 ### Task 3.3: Dimensionality Reduction and Pattern Discovery